Discover our carefully curated collection of books to support your journey toward healing, understanding, and growth

 by Keri Williams

 Award winning author, Keri Williams does not dance around the realities of coping with children diagnosed Reactive Attachment Disorder who were adopted or fostered.
 Keri has lived the life and knows all the nuances of behaviors related to this mental health illness.
-If you are needing help to understand the life of adopted children with RAD, this is your book.
-Keri wants all involved to learn and be aware.

 by Keri Williams